 - This thing is not cheap as a result of being so powerful.
 How much exactly?.
 Find out the price on amazon here for the most up to date pricing.

 - Bit heavy for carrying under the arm while walking around town.
 But does fold down in about 30 seconds for easy transportation and storing it safely at school or work.

 While it does fold down, for easy transporting, weighing 81 pounds may prove to be too heavy when carrying it for too long.
 This would have to be the biggest disadvantage to the QPower, but in saying that, the thing can lug around over 500 pounds.
 So I ain’t complaining.

 The QPower really is a beast of a scooter.
-Just by looking at it once, the shear durability and toughness stands out.
-Having huge 11 inch pneumatic tires allows you to go off road with it, but taking on sloped roads is where it proves highly beneficial for the heavier person.
+Just by looking at it once, the sheer durability and toughness stand out.
+Having huge 11-inch pneumatic tires allows you to go off-road with it, but taking on sloped roads is where it proves highly beneficial for the heavier person.
 Certainly beats walking up a 10° incline in the heat of the summer sun.

 Another great feature for heavier adults is that the deck is a decent 11 inches wide, which is even wider than the ZeroX10.
 This is a good thing because us bigger people aren’t exactly known for our gymnastic balancing attributes.
 So a wider deck helps us keep our confidence up while not ending up in the dirt.